-In addition to ensuring that adequate land capacity will be available to accommodate the expected growth in households, the City must do what it can to ensure diverse housing opportunities for all income groups.
+- ~~Nearly 1/5 of the City's existing housing stock will be seventy years or older by 2036.~~ opportunities for all income groups.
 Although no city can guarantee that the housing built will be affordable to all income groups, cities can plan for and accommodate housing that is more affordable using factors it does control, such as land use regulations.
 For instance, the City can ensure that it has an adequate amount of land zoned to facilitate the development of affordable housing opportunities, such as smaller lot sizes, townhouses, cottage housing, cluster housing, accessory dwelling units, duplexes, triplexes, small-scale apartments, senior apartments, and single-room-occupancy housing.
-In this regard, the City is actively taking steps to increase its capacity to eliminate potential future housing deficits.